-Victorinox is probably best known as the company that makes all of those great Swiss Army Knives that are so useful when we hit the road.
+Victorinox is probably best known as the company that makes the famous and iconic Swiss Army Knife, which are often so useful when we hit the road.
 But did you know that they also make a fantastic line of luggage as well?
-In fact, many of their bags are specifically designed with adventure travelers in mind, and may even convince you to give up your backpack once and for all.
+In fact, many of the company's bags are specifically designed with adventure travelers in mind, and just might even convince you to give up your backpack once and for all.

 Here is a look at two of those products, each of which is very different from the other, but both share a high level of quality construction, thoughtful design, and versatility.

 Victorinox Explorer Wheeled Duffel